Zakariyahaa/Analysis-of-Employee-Dataset/README.md

   - Employees working overtime (416): Average salary $112,963.92 (same as overall, suggesting no direct salary premium for overtime)
   - Non-overtime employees (1,053): Same average salary

-**Insight**: Salaries are relatively equitable across genders, with "Prefer Not To Say" employees earning the highest average.
+Salaries are relatively equitable across genders, with "Prefer Not To Say" employees earning the highest average.
 Higher education levels correlate strongly with higher salaries, with Level 5 earning significantly more.
 Overtime does not appear to directly increase average salary, possibly indicating hourly vs. salaried roles or fixed compensation structures.

 ---
 ### Attrition Analysis